 6. Gajar ka Halwa :

 Gajar ka halwa, a carrot-based sweet dessert pudding from the Indian subcontinent.
 It is cooked by placing grated carrots in a pot containing a specific amount of milk, water and sugar and then cooking while stirring regularly.
 It is often served with a garnish of almonds and pistachios.
 The nuts and other items used are first fried in ghee, a type of clarified butter from the Indian subcontinent.
-It is mostly served with tea at Occasions.
+It is mostly served with tea on Occasions.

 Follow Food of Pakistan for the Best Blogs and Recipes related to Traditional and famous foods of Pakistan.